buy it: Amazon

-I quick-walk just in case; past pickup trucks with cargoes of people, past loiterers primed to prey.
+I call him a twunt as I’m leaving, wrapping it up with a Merry Christmas — “Feliz Navidad, you twunt.” — to avoid suspicion.
+It’s a safe insult, I think — surely he won’t know that?
+Then I panic that he’ll Google it, so I quick-walk off — as fast as I can go without running — past pickup trucks with cargoes of people, past loiterers primed to prey.
 Over the line into Guatemala, it’s time to do, not dwell.
 The country behind is dumped, forgotten in favour of the new, its flirting and promises.
 Fickle like that are travellers, promiscuous.

 I board a minivan bound for Sayaxche, south of here on my screenshot of a map of Guatemala.
 The distance on the map isn’t far, but the terrain between there and here is unknown.
 How long it will take, I’ve no idea: an hour or seven or twelve.
 I don’t mind.
 Days like these on the road are some of the best on a trip like this; thinking and observing, channel-surfing, catching glimpses, flashes, bits.
 I’ll ride until darkness draws down a veil, then bed down until sunrise.
 Where I don’t know; I’ll deal later with detail.
 No need to stress: always a town of some sort or size, always a hotel, a store.
 I won’t sleep on the streets.
 I won’t starve.

 I’m taking a locals’ colectivo — rather than a tourist shuttle — to hide in plain sight.
 Desperadoes, I reason, are less likely to hijack a minivan of paupers than a busload of foreigners.
 Still, to be on the safe side, I have money stashed all over: various pockets and parts of my bag — even down my sock.
 A thief might empty my pockets and take my bag, but steal my socks, surely not.
-Some of it is now dirty money; it will need to be laundered with Vanish.
 Paranoid?
-Perhaps.
+Maybe.
 But with reason: Guatemala is ranked as one of the twenty-five most dangerous countries in the world.
 It’s fifth for gun-related deaths per 100,000 people.
 Weapons are abundant; gangs operate unchecked.
 An assassin can be hired for less than £100.
 Police are overwhelmed: A force of 30,000 for a population of seventeen million.
 90% of homicides remain unsolved.
 The past scars the present: endemic violence a legacy of the civil war that ravaged Guatemala from 1960 to 1996.
 Torturing, kidnapping, murdering.
 The police, the military, the government as guilty as anyone.
 At the end of the war, an amnesty was granted for even the worst crimes.
 No one was accountable.

-Out of Flores a tropical landscape unblemished, as green and wild as Mother intended.
+Out of Flores, a tropical landscape unblemished, as green and wild as Mother intended.
 The largest settlements barely stretch back from the road they straddle.
 Hardly a building is higher than a storey.
 Huts for homes, shacks for shops.
 Walls of wood; roofs of steel, of thatch.
 Some are concrete, bland and grey as the day they were built.
 Homes to be lived in, not looked at.
-Each house people as complex as you or I, engaged in a struggle to achieve something.
-Or to simply survive.
-But what can I see in a passing second but that which is obvious, and what is obvious is poverty.
-More like India than Mexico.
+To the residents, these communities are coloured and intricate, but what can I see in a passing second but that which is obvious, and what is obvious is poverty.
+It’s more like India than Mexico.
 Mexico was more like the US than here.
 Breadline living, basic as can be, is the norm for Guatemalans: 55% live in poverty; 29% in extreme poverty, on less than £2 a day.

 The road dead-ends at the bend of a river, the Rio de la Pasion.
 “Coban?”
 I ask the driver, the next town on the map.